krishanuskr/Interview-Java-Codes/README.md

 3. leet136 - Given a non-empty array of integers, every element appears twice except for one.
 Find that single one.

+4. leet784 - (Using backtracking) find all permutations of a string in upper and lower cases. eg leet784, Leet784, lEet784 and so on.